-1768 Birthday of John Durang (1768-1816), identified by scholars as one of the first American-born professional dancers and actors.
-Known for his "Dwarf Dance," "Sailor's Hornpipe" and circus appearances, as well as acting roles in Philadelphia (then the American theatre capital), New York, and on tour throughout the early United States.
-Also a puppeteer, clown, singer, and rope-dancer.
-A distant ancestor of author and performer Christopher Durang.
+1768 Birthday of John Durang, identified by scholars as one of the first American-born professional dancers and actors.
+He becomes known for his "Dwarf Dance," "Sailor's Hornpipe," and circus appearances, as well as acting roles in Philadelphia (then the American theatre capital), New York, and on tour throughout the early United States.
+Durang is also a puppeteer, clown, singer, and rope-dancer.
+He is a distant ancestor of author and performer Christopher Durang.

 1937 Walter Huston stars in Othello at the New Amsterdam Theatre in New York.
-Director Robert Edmond Jones had designed this production for the Opera House in Central City, Colorado before overseeing its odyssey East.
+Director Robert Edmond Jones designed the production for the Opera House in Central City, Colorado before overseeing its odyssey East.

 1974 Liza Minnelli opens her 23-performance concert engagement at the Winter Garden Theatre.
 The evening is directed and choreographed by Bob Fosse, features original musical material written by Fred Ebb and John Kander, and includes Marvin Hamlisch as musical coordinator.

 1983 Kate Nelligan stars as a former member of the French resistance who searches for meaning in her postwar life in David Hare's drama, Plenty, which opens at the Plymouth Theatre, and runs 92 performances.